PUBLIC CALLSPublic Call for Unsolicited Grant RequestsPostgraduate Scholarships 2024-2025

-The paediatric clinic, which has a 38-bed capacity, treats all illnesses and receives cases from Macedonia, Thrace, and Thessaly.
-The average number of children – up to the age of 16—hospitalized every year at the clinic is over 1,200.
-Approximately 9,000 children a year visit its emergency room and outpatient clinic.
-The paediatric clinic, overseen by Dr. Stavroula Karyda, has a staff of 8 doctors and 16 nurses.
+The Paediatric Clinic, which has a 38-bed capacity, receives patients from Macedonia, Thrace and Thessaly, treating the entire spectrum of illnesses.
+An average of over 1,200 children – up to the age of 16 – per year are hospitalised at the clinic.
+Approximately 9,000 children per year visit its emergency room and outpatient clinic.
+The Paediatric Clinic, overseen by Dr Stavroula Karyda, is staffed by 8 doctors and 16 nurses.

-Hospital Director Dr. Konstantinos Tsitouridis gave a brief account of the main objectives of the hospital’s management, which are none other than to achieve a sound financial restructuring of its operation and to constantly upgrade the medical services it provides, something that has been achieved to a significant degree through the completion of the donation in question.
+The Director of the Hospital, Dr Konstantinos Tsitouridis gave a brief overview of the main objectives of the Hospital’s management, namely the rationalisation of its operation in financial terms and a consistent upgrading of the quality of the medical services provided, a goal already achieved to a great extent by means of the completion of the donation in question.

-The Blessing ceremony for the renovated paediatric clinic was performed by His Eminence, Metropolitan Anthimos of Thessaloniki.
+The blessing ceremony for the renovated Paediatric Clinic was conducted by His Eminence Metropolitan Anthimos of Thessaloniki.

-Present at the event were Health and Social Solidarity Deputy Minister Markos Bolaris, MPs Elena Rapti and Giorgos Fraggidis, hospital directors from Thessaloniki, as well as Gennimatas Hospital personnel.
+Present at the event were Deputy Minister of Health and Social Solidarity, Mr Markos Bolaris, MPs Ms Elena Rapti and Mr Giorgos Fraggidis, the Directors of other hospitals of Thessaloniki, as well as the Hospital’s staff members.